gurugio/book_cprogramming/long-if.md

-# 길어지는 조건문

-어떤 프로그램이 사용자로부터 (a, b, c, d, e)중에 하나의 명령을 입력받고, 입력받은 명령이 무엇인지를 출력한다고 생각해보겠습니다. 대략 이런 코드가 될 것입니다.
+# Make if-else short

+For example, there is a program to get a command among (a, b, c, d, e) from a user, and then print the given command.
+It would be like following.

 ```
 if cmd == ‘a’